open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

   configuration option for [SignalFx receiver](../../receiver/signalfxreceiver/README.md) to preserve datapoint origin.
-- `exclude_metrics`: metric names that will be excluded from sending to Signalfx backend.
+- `exclude_metrics`: List of metric filters that will determine metrics to be excluded from sending to Signalfx backend.
 If `send_compatible_metrics` or `translation_rules` options are enabled, the exclusion will be applied on translated metrics.
+See [here](./testdata/config.yaml) for examples.
 - `headers` (no default): Headers to pass in the payload.
 - `log_dimension_updates` (default = `false`): Whether or not to log dimension updates.